 Verona and the Veneto

 One of my favorite cities in Italy, Verona, is also possible to visit as a day trip from Milan.
 Trains take under two hours and leave from Milano-Centrale.
 Verona is highly worth a day trip or its own visit if time permits.
 The city is lovely and very easy to navigate.
-There are plenty of sights and architectural masterpieces, yet the city doesn’t feel overrun with tourists like nearby Venice and the Venetian Lagoon Islands.
+There are plenty of sights and architectural masterpieces, yet the city doesn’t feel overrun with tourists like nearby Venice.

 Italy’s magnificent and romantic Ligurian coastline, commonly known as the Italian Riviera, is perhaps second only to the Amalfi Coast in its beauty.
 The seaside towns of Portofino, Rapallo, Levanto, and the largest of the Cinque Terre’s five towns are all accessible by train from Milano-Centrale in three hours or less.